DmitrySharabin/progect-4-feed-reader-testing/README.md

 ## Application Launch
 To start the application and see how it passes the tests open file `index.html` in a browser.

+In order to open the `index.html` file you have two methods to copy it locally:
+- either download the zip file
+- or clone the repository.

 ## Test Suite Exploration
 To gain an understanding of how the test suite itself works explore the Jasmine spec file `jasmine/spec/feedreader.js`.